alloba/book-of-hours-notes/books/Eva's Treasury.md

 Eva Dewulf, last of the Brancrugs, discusses the occult and aesthetic properties of jewels and other precious minerals.
 ### Partial Study Description
+I'm Reading...

+Black nephrite and scolecite, for Nowhere; orichalc and amber, for Ys; amethyst for the Night Key of the Spider Door...
 ### Study Complete Description
+I've Read...

+Eva points out - bitterly? - that there is no shortage of uplifting parables and proverbs about the saving graces of a flaw in a jewel; but that no-one, 'not jeweller, not priest, not Hour' has ever found a way to repair such a flaw.